How Do I Photograph Moving Subjects, Like Vehicles Or Animals, With A Drone?

 Knowing your drone’s battery life is vital, especially when photographing moving subjects.
 You don’t want to miss the perfect shot because your drone ran out of juice.
 Planning your shots while keeping an eye on the battery level will help you maximize your flying time.

-See also How Do I Edit Drone Photos For A Professional Look?
+See also How Do I Avoid Lens Flare In Drone Photos?

 Speed and Maneuverability